talip-git/TringlePaymentAPI/README.md

 For more documentation, please look to the **account controller** in **Controllers** directory

 ## Payment
-This route has 1 API end points,and is responsible for payment operations.<br/>
+This route has 1 API end point,and is responsible for payment operations.<br/>
 For more documentation, please look to the **payment controller** in **Controllers** directory

 ## Deposit
-This route has 1 API end points,and is responsible for deposit operations.<br/>
+This route has 1 API end point,and is responsible for deposit operations.<br/>
 For more documentation, please look to the **deposit controller** in **Controllers** directory

 ## Withdraw
-This route has 1 API end points,and is responsible for withdraw operations.<br/>
+This route has 1 API end point,and is responsible for withdraw operations.<br/>
 For more documentation, please look to the **withdraw controller** in **Controllers** directory

 ## Accounting
-This route has 1 API end points,and is responsible for transaction operations.<br/>
+This route has 1 API end point,and is responsible for transaction operations.<br/>
 For more documentation, please look to the **transaction controller** in **Controllers** directory